DevkraftTechnologies/marketing/case-studies/01-tire-claim-analysis.md

 **If You're Automating Claims or Document Analysis, Consider This:**

-✓ **Start with a focused scope** — We began with 3 common defect types before expanding to 10.
+**Start with a focused scope** — We began with 3 common defect types before expanding to 10.
 This allowed rapid deployment and learning.

-✓ **Budget for data preparation** — 40% of project time was cleaning historical claim data for AI training.
+**Budget for data preparation** — 40% of project time was cleaning historical claim data for AI training.
 Quality data = quality AI.

-✓ **Build confidence scoring from day 1** — Don't aim for 100% automation.
+**Build confidence scoring from day 1** — Don't aim for 100% automation.
 Design for human oversight on edge cases from the start.

-✓ **Involve domain experts early** — Claims adjusters tested the system in week 5, catching nuances that would have caused production issues.
+**Involve domain experts early** — Claims adjusters tested the system in week 5, catching nuances that would have caused production issues.

-✓ **Design for integration** — RESTful API allowed Zaffco to integrate with their existing CRM without replacing systems.
+**Design for integration** — RESTful API allowed ZAFCO to integrate with their existing CRM without replacing systems.

 ---

 ### Ready to Achieve Similar Results?

-**Facing warranty, claims, or document processing challenges like Zaffco?**
+**Facing warranty, claims, or document processing challenges like ZAFCO?**

 ```
 ┌─────────────────────────────────────────────────┐
 │        We'll Show You How To:                   │
 │                                                 │
-│  ✓ Reduce processing time by 90%+ (days → min) │
+│  • Reduce processing time by 95% (days → min)  │
-│  ✓ Eliminate $M in manual processing costs     │
+│  • Cut processing costs by 82% per transaction │
-│  ✓ Scale from 10 to 1000+ concurrent processes │
+│  • Scale from 10 to 1000+ concurrent processes │
-│  ✓ Achieve 95%+ accuracy with AI automation    │
+│  • Improve quality metrics by 44-75%           │
-│  ✓ Deploy in weeks (not months or years)       │
+│  • Deploy in weeks (not months or years)       │
 └─────────────────────────────────────────────────┘
 ```